thaibinh0131/vue-sui-wallets/README.md

 # Vue Sui Wallet

-- Typescipts SDK and functions that help connecting and integrating with SUI blockchain.
+- Typescipts SDK and components that help connecting and integrating with SUI blockchain.

 ## Recommended IDE Setup